PetruninAlex/Sketch2Real/README.md

 # PortraitPainting2RealImage
 <img src='images/model_image.JPG'>
 <img src='images/generated_images.gif'>
-We propose a new approach for generating realistic images out of portrait painting.
+We propose a new approach for generating realistic images out of a sketch drawing.

 Our idea is:

 1)Extract the edges out of an image

-2)Run our pix2pix with perceptual loss pretrained model
+2)Run our pix2pix with added perceptual loss term

 # Instructions
 ## Installation